Alejjaandro/ecommerce-MERN/README.md

 ## Installation

-To install the project, clone the repository and install the dependencies using npm install.
+To install the project, clone the repository and install the dependencies using `npm install`.

 ## Usage

-To start the server, use the command npm start.
-The server will start on the port specified in the .env file or port 8000 by default.
+To start the server, use the command `npm start`.
+The server will start on the port specified in the `.env` file or port `8000` by default.

 ## API Endpoints